Iteam1337/guidelines/DOCKER-CLOUD.md

 Here is a good stack file template.

-Let's say your stack is called *IteamAPI_production* and you are deploying a production stack.
+Let's say your stack is called *IteamAPI-production* and you are deploying a production stack.

 ```
 iteamapi_api_production: